Eric-chy/gin-api/README.en.md

 # Gin Project

 #### Introduction
 <h6 style="color:red;font-weight:100;">The following is a project api developed based on gin, which will continue to be updated.
 If you are interested, please star.
-This project includes mysql, redis, elasticsearch, mongo, rabbitmq, kafka, jaeger, single limitrate, distributed limitrate, sentry, jwt, request parameters Verify, send emails, upload pictures, httpclient is used to request third-party api, etc. In order to reduce the pain of manually writing model structures, you can see my other warehouse https://github.com/Eric-chy/generate-models automatically generated model file, the grpc part will be added later, and you can also follow my blog http://www.cyz.show For the installation of all the following 3-6 components, please refer to my blog: http://www.cyz.show/ article/45</h6>
+This project includes mysql, redis, elasticsearch, mongo, rabbitmq, kafka, jaeger, single limitrate, distributed limitrate, sentry, jwt, request parameters Verify, send emails, upload pictures, httpclient is used to request third-party api, etc. automatically generated model files, the grpc part will be added later, and you can also follow my blog http://www.cyz.show For the installation of all the following 3-6 components, please refer to my blog: http://www.cyz.show/ article/45</h6>

 #### Directory Structure
 ~~~